rechtlogisch/php-with-ffi/README.md

 This Dockerfile is automagically built with a [GitHub Workflow](.github/workflows/build-and-publish.yml).
 Currently, only for the linux/amd64 platform.
 A separately hosted script checks for the newest stable PHP versions at ~5am UTC every day and triggers builds, when a new official PHP docker image is available.

+⚠️ As of April 13th, 2023 Docker [sunset Docker Free Team Tier](https://www.docker.com/blog/we-apologize-we-did-a-terrible-job-announcing-the-end-of-docker-free-teams/).
+Therefore, the images have been moved to ghcr.io (GitHub Container Registry) and no new image builds will be published on Docker Hub.

 # Usage

 Feel free to use `ghcr.io/rechtlogisch/php-with-ffi` with any Pipeline of your choice.
 You'll find usage examples in the [Wiki](../../wiki) for the following service providers: